angular/angular/src/material/datepicker/datepicker.md

 multiple controls, the most prominent being the calendar itself.
 This calendar implements the `role="grid"` interaction pattern.

+Always enable [_confirmation action buttons_](#confirmation-action-buttons).
+This allows assistive technology users to explicitly confirm their selection before committing a value.

 The `MatDatepickerInput` and `MatDatepickerToggle` directives both apply the `aria-haspopup` attribute to the native input and button elements, respectively.